mlpack/ensmallen/doc/optimizers.md

 QHAdam is an optimizer that uses quasi-hyperbolic descent with the Adam optimizer.
-This replaces the moment estimators of Adam with quasi-hyperbolic terms, and different values of the `v1` and `v2` parameters are equivalent to the following other optimizers:
+This replaces the moment estimators of Adam with quasi-hyperbolic terms, and various values of the `v1` and `v2` parameters are equivalent to the following other optimizers:

  * When `v1 = v2 = 1`, `QHAdam` is equivalent to `Adam`.